Skip to content

 Sgurr nan Eugallt — common questions

-Sgurr nan Eugallt is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 22km with 1100m of ascent and takes most walkers 7-11 hours.
-Terrain: Coastal path from Kinloch Hourn is rough but well-defined.
+Sgurr nan Eugallt carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 22km, 1100m of ascent and a 7-11 hour day on the standard route.
+Ground conditions: Coastal path from Kinloch Hourn is rough but well-defined.

-When is the best time to climb Sgurr nan Eugallt?
+What's the best month to climb Sgurr nan Eugallt?

 No signal — Knoydart/Loch Hourn area, completely remote from the network